Frosted Pumpkin Cookies

 Cream Cheese Icing

-- Unsalted butter – Room temperature for easy creaming.
+- Unsalted butter – Room temperature.

 - Salt – A pinch of salt balances out the sweetness of the frosting.